chaptastNc/Gridonkulous/readme.md

 }
 ```

+### Notes

+There seems to be a percentage rounding issue in Safari and Mobile Safari that is most noticeable in rows with many columns.
+More information [here](http://css-tricks.com/percentage-bugs-in-webkit/).
+The layout is fine in IE8 and up, and all recent versions of Firefox and Chrome.
+The bug was fixed in Webkit in 2012, so it should make it's way into Safari someday.

+The demo uses css3-mediaqueries.js and html5shive.js for IE8.

 ### Credits

 Made by [Raygun](http://madebyraygun.com).
 Inspired by [The Semantic Grid System](http://semantic.gs) and [Dead Simple Grid](https://github.com/mourner/dead-simple-grid).
 [CodeKit](http://incident57.com/codekit/) is awesome.